Tsugaru lacquerware Tsugaru nuri

 - 4. Preparation

-On top of the undercoat, a speckled pattern is drawn by preparatory lacquer, which is a mixture of sugurome lacquer, pigments and albumen.
-Patterns are applied to all the surfaces using a small spatula, and the lacquer is thoroughly dried to the core over approximately 5 days.
+On top of the undercoat, a speckled pattern is drawn with preparatory lacquer, which is a mixture of sugurome lacquer, pigments and egg white.
+Patterns are applied to all the surfaces using a small spatula, and the lacquer is thoroughly dried to the core over approximately five days.

 - 5. Coating

-After the preparatory lacquer is dried, colored lacquer is applied on top with a paintbrush.
-In order to make the patterns stand out, coating is carried out with colored lacquer that have a strong contrast, such as yellow and black.
+After the preparatory lacquer has dried, colored lacquer is applied on top with a paintbrush.
+In order to make the patterns stand out, a coat of colored lacquer with a strong contrast, such as yellow or black is applied.

-- 6. Coloring A pattern is drawn with color lacquers scattered in a checkered pattern, and brilliance is produced by coloring in accompaniment with the color tone of the kara nuri.
-The colored lacquer that is mainly used is a mixture of red and green colored lacquers known as ryosaishiki.
+A scattered checkered pattern is drawn with color lacquer including the color tones of kara nuri which begins to produce a brilliance.
+The colored lacquer that is mainly used is a mixture of red and green.
 The coloring produces the unique pattern of kara nuri.
-A calm color tone is achieved by further applying clear, dark reddish-brown lacquer over the patterns.
+A subdued color tone is further achieved by applying clear, dark reddish-brown lacquer over top of the patterns.

 - 7. Color adjustment